|Course code: 177104||Subject title: BUSINESS ECONOMICS|

 Finally, based on the value-chain concept, the different activities that firms perform are described and related to firm profit generation.

-Unit 4.
-Authority in the firm and the employment relationship
+Unit 5.
+Authority and the employment relationship